JonUdell/xmlui-mastodon/pages/ProjectLog.md

 Result: Still broke

+The iterative testing suggests that `VStack height="100%" verticalAlignment="start"` behavior breaks when the parent HStack has `verticalAlignment="center"`, even without explicit height constraints.

+Elk uses absolute positioning, instead of fighting with XMLUI we restructured the layout:

 ## Timestamp on Its Own Line

-Instead of fighting the positioning system, we restructured the layout:

 ### Before (Problematic):
 ```xmlui